zentrum-lexikographie/dwdsmor/README.md

 make -C lexicon clojure
 ```

-For lexicon generation, the shell script `lexicon/generate-lexicon` is provided
+For lexicon generation, the shell script `lexicon/generate-lexicon` is provided,
 which internally calls Clojure on `lexicon/src/dwdsmor/lexicon.clj`.
 The script
 supports the following parameters: